Get insider access

 Water Pickup Post Test

-This vacuum can't clear liquid spills.
+This vacuum isn't designed to clean liquid spills.

 Automation